-For more information, please make an appointment with the Chair of the Counseling Division at 253-3054.
+For more information, please make an appointment with the Associate Dean of Special Services at (707) 253-3080.

 Special Services

 To ensure that all students have an equal opportunity to develop their potential at NVC, the Office of Special Services provides assistance to students who have verified disabilities, including physical limitations or learning disabilities.
 Off-campus non-credit classes for personal enrichment are available, as are on-campus credit classes in basic English, arithmetic, and adaptive physical education.